alaahmet/thesis/README.md

 #### Notes:

-- There is high variance in the One Permutation Variant, so 20 runs are definitely not a reliable indicator.
+- There is high variance in the One Permutation Variant.

 ---